intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/3d_unet/README.md

         --socket-id 0 \
    ```

-   Note that the `--verbose` flag can be added to the above command to
+   Note that the `--verbose` or `--output-dir` flag can be added to the above command
-   get additional debug output.
+   to get additional debug output or change the default output location.

-5. Log files are located in the
+5. Log files are located in the `--output-dir` directory.
-   `models/benchmarks/common/tensorflow/logs` directory.

    Below is an example tail of log file when benchmarking throughput and
    latency: